zilak/sinfo-backend-challengeJoao-Figueira/README.md

 #### localhost:8000/dealers
 ###### method: GET

-Returns in JSON a list of all vehicles by dealers
+Returns in JSON a list of all vehicles by dealers.

 #### localhost:8000/model
 ###### method: GET

-Retunrs in JSON a list of all vehicles by model
+Retunrs in JSON a list of all vehicles by model.

 ### localhost:8000/transmission
 ###### method: GET

-Retunrs in JSON a list of all vehicles by transmission
+Retunrs in JSON a list of all vehicles by transmission.

 ### localhost:8000/fuel
 ###### method: GET

-Retunrs in JSON a list of all vehicles by fuel
+Retunrs in JSON a list of all vehicles by fuel.

 ### localhost:8000/finddealer